 WE CAN STOP THE IRS NOTICES!

-Receiving an IRS notice can be an anxiety-producing experience, but it doesn’t have to be.
+Click here to edit Receiving an IRS notice can be an anxiety-producing experience, but it doesn’t have to be.
 Even though IRS notices look scary, not all of them are bad.
 The IRS sends some notices to verify or to request basic information.
 The agency’s scariest notices pertain to the collection of unpaid taxes.
 It is imperative that you understand what it says.
-If you have an issue with the IRS, following specific steps should resolve it.
-Please scroll down for a free case evaluation or call us at 772-999-6351.
+If you have an issue with the IRS contact us at 833-836-6398 or set up a free consultation below.

 CP14 – Notice of Balance Due